Work Shops and Field Shops

-The MfE team will lead a Resource Legislation Amendment Act 2017 (RLAA) workshop, following a concise progress update on the National Policy Statement on Urban Development Capacity (NPS-UDC).
+The MfE team will lead a Resource Legislation Amendment Act 2017 (RLAA) workshop.

 The RLAA involved a large number of changes involving national direction, plan making, Māori participation and consenting.
 The majority of the changes came into force on 18 October 2017.
 This workshop is intended to be a form of ‘implementation health check’ to understand the policy and practice issues relating to these changes to the RMA.
 It will be interactive with the aim to gain feedback from practitioners on practical aspects of implementation.